ishank-dev/MyPythonScripts/readme.md

 ## Automate the boring stuffs with python
-### Automate all the boring and mechanical scripts with python with the scripts present in this repository
+### Automate all the boring and mechanical stuffs with python with the scripts present in this repository

 ###### Repo still under [WIP]